megamsquare/lp_test/server/README.md

-# Title: Mid-Level Node Backend Developer Technical Assessment
-This project is to create APIs that involves the user register and login in order to create/update/delete a blog, while having an API that is open to all which will get all blogs or get the blog by the blog ID.

 ### Setup and installation
 Make sure you have your docker running, because this api runs on Docker for database and environment control.